m4rcu5nl/docker-pdns-recursor-alpine/README.md

 ```

 #### Custom configuration
 It is possible to overwrite default settings by defining them in custom `.conf` files in `/data/recursor-conf.d/`.
-Consider the following setup on the container host:
+As an example this repo contains a zone file for the localhost zone and a configuration file to tell the recursor it has authority for that zone.
+Let's assume this repo has been cloned to `/opt` of the container host resulting in something similar to this:

 ```
 /opt